josca42/veritas/README.md

 cat requirements.txt|xargs poetry add
 ```

 ## Structure

-Currently

 ### Data

-A zip folder with all the data can be downloaded from the following [link]().
+A zip folder with data can be downloaded from the following [link](https://www.dropbox.com/s/uhd3wk6xl1qvl5t/data.zip?dl=0) (unzipped it's around 1.6 GB).
 Unzipping the folder will give you the folder structure shown below.
 Make sure to create a .env file in the project root and add the environment variable DATA_DIR= >Insert Path to data folder<.

 ```